2020 Culture Fund: Round One Announcement

 20:20 YOUTH RADIO

-A new two-hour fortnightly radio programme run by Bang Media that aims to provide skills training to the young people of Harlesden, whilst also providing a forum for cultural issues to be discussed.
+A new two-hour fortnightly radio programme run by Bang Edutainment that aims to provide skills training to the young people of Harlesden, whilst also providing a forum for cultural issues to be discussed.

 Artists, creatives, community groups and cultural organisations based or working in Brent are invited to apply for funding.
 The 2020 Culture Fund will support cultural activities of all shapes and sizes and across all art forms.